-[46] In summary, we argue from our 3-D model combined with these other lines of evidence that the present-day MCR is a compressional feature in the crust.
-The compressive event thickened the crust beneath the MCR and may have advected material downward in the crust.
-More speculatively, rifting (circa 1.1 Ga) followed by compression may have weakened the crust, which allowed for the extensive volcanism in the neighboring Craton Margin Domain that appears to have occurred in response to continental accretion to the south [Holm et al., 2007].
+In summary, our 3-D model combined with these other lines of evidence argue that the present-day MCR is a compressional feature in the crust.
+The compressive event thickened the crust beneath the MCR and advected material downward in the crust.
+More speculatively, rifting (ca 1.1 Ga) followed by compression may have weakened the crust, which allowed for the extensive volcanism in the neighboring Craton Margin Domain that appears to have occurred in response to continental accretion to the south [Holm et al., 2007].